Looking Closely at the Growth Curve for Cazoo Group Ltd (CZOO)

 Sponsored

-The average price from analysts is $1.09, which is $0.68 above the current price.
+The average price from analysts is $0.90, which is -$0.03 below the current price.
 CZOO currently public float of 61.04M and currently shorts hold a 20.13% ratio of that float.
-Today, the average trading volume of CZOO was 2.80M shares.
+Today, the average trading volume of CZOO was 5.41M shares.

 CZOO’s Market Performance

-CZOO stocks went up by 3.06% for the week, with a monthly drop of -33.21% and a quarterly performance of -71.54%, while its annual performance rate touched -95.17%.
-The volatility ratio for the week stands at 11.24% while the volatility levels for the past 30 days are set at 12.49% for Cazoo Group Ltd. The simple moving average for the period of the last 20 days is -23.09% for CZOO stocks with a simple moving average of -87.79% for the last 200 days.
+CZOO stocks went up by 78.16% for the week, with a monthly jump of 29.19% and a quarterly performance of -14.90%, while its annual performance rate touched -90.26%.
+The volatility ratio for the week stands at 41.75% while the volatility levels for the past 30 days are set at 18.32% for Cazoo Group Ltd. The simple moving average for the period of the last 20 days is 48.67% for CZOO stocks with a simple moving average of -74.57% for the last 200 days.

 Analysts’ Opinion of CZOO